NEURON - Network of EUROpean funding for Neuroscience research

 NEURON, an ERA-NET launched in January 2007, pursues several objectives that have been and will be realised in coordinated stages.
 The main goal is to overcome the fragmentation of European funding activities in the field of neuro-sciences.
 Optimised networking among national funding agencies forms a sound basis upon which the efficient promotion of transnational research activities can ultimately develop.
 This process began with the creation of joint communication structures and finally lead to the planning and implementation of joint calls for transnational research projects on a yearly basis.
 These calls shall enable Austrian neuro-science research groups to carry out ambitious projects as part of a highly competitive transnational network.

 The third runtime of this ERA-Net lasts from January 2016 to December 2020.
-The first call for applications in the course of this period is implemented in 2016.
-It is the first and only call cofunded by the EU, therefore the name „NEURON Cofund“.
+The first call for applications in the course of this period was implemented in 2016.
+It was the first and only call cofunded by the EU, therefore the name „NEURON Cofund“.

 In 2007, NEURON started with 11 funding partners from 10 countries.
 In the follow-up project, NEURON II, 22 funding organisations from 16 different countries were participating.
 In NEURON Cofund (III) the number of funding organisations was raised to 24 (from 19 countries).Two of them are non-European countries, namely Israel and Canada.